Saving & Spending Taxes

 lusyaya/Adobe Savings plans

-Any contributions you make to a 401(k) are tax deductible.
-Those contributions also lower your taxable income because they get taken out of your paycheck before taxes.
-The downside is that distributions from your 401(k) are still taxed as income, even if you’re retired.
+Although 401(k) contributions lower your taxable income because they get taken out of your paycheck before taxes, the downside is that distributions from your 401(k) are still taxed as income, even if you’re retired.

 The same goes for traditional IRAs.
 As soon as your IRA becomes income, anything you take out can be taxed.
 The IRS covers what taxes you can expect on withdrawals online in Publication 590.